HOW TO TIMELINE YOUR WEDDING DAY

 An unplugged ceremony can also be a great idea; smartphones, tablets, and other devices can stand out like a sore thumb in your photos and ruin shots.
 Chances are, the images they capture will be blurry and grainy anyway.
 Have your celebrant ask your guests to put their phones away so we photographers can do what we do best.

 Another helpful little tip is to ask that your celebrant take a step to the side when announcing you as married.
-For example, asking your celebrant to move rather than having them standing awkwardly behind you in your photos as you and your partner kiss.
+For example, ask your celebrant to move rather than have them standing awkwardly behind you in your photos as you and your partner kiss.
 Of course, no one wants a love triangle.

 POST-CEREMONY HUGS - 5-10 mins